juhanirusi/AndroidProjects/README.md

 # Android Projects 👨‍💻

-A collection of Android projects I've made myself from start to finish.
+A collection of small Android projects I've made myself from start to finish.

 ## Tools Used In The Projects...